Help small entrepreneurs revive the Niniveh Plains!

 Some young single people also want to get back to work : Halla, a baker, used to employ four people before ISIS came to Qaraqosh.
 Located on the edge of town, his shop is in good condition, luckily.
 The purchase of the oven and mixer would him to restart rapidly.
 Two hairdressers are convinced the workers will need a trim or a shave from time to time!
 Lastly, Rocan, a printer in exile in Erbil, wants to return to Qaraqosh to ply his trade which is essential for those who take steps with the Mossul court, transferred to Qaraqosh.

 How the program works

-Qaraqosh city’s reconstruction committee refers the entrepreneurs and craftsmen who need help restarting their businesses to the Brotherhood with Iraq.
+Qaraqosh city’s reconstruction committee refers the entrepreneurs and craftsmen who need help restarting their businesses to Fraternity in Iraq.

 The association then makes sure that the project is sound and verifies the motivation of the project initiator.
 Aude, our project manager, visits what is left of the said business, checks equipment and supplies prices and discusses the funding needs with the entrepreneur.

-Once the project is set up, the Brotherhood with Iraq determines with the entrepreneur the financing mode that is most relevant to his situation: loan and/or donation.
+Once the project is set up, Fraternity in Iraq determines with the entrepreneur the financing mode that is most relevant to his situation: loan and/or donation.

 Why do we need you ?